lfeng39/lfeng39/README.md

       > Product Prototype Design
   - UI Design
   - Django + React Develop
-# I’m currently learning Raspberry PI and Linux
+# I’m currently learning：
+   - Raspberry PI and Linux
+   - Quant
+   - Accounting

 <!--
 **lfeng39/lfeng39** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.